CIRCL/AIL-framework/README.md

 * UI paste submission
 * Create events on [MISP](https://github.com/MISP/MISP) and cases on [The Hive](https://github.com/TheHive-Project/TheHive)
 * Automatic paste export at detection on [MISP](https://github.com/MISP/MISP) (events) and [The Hive](https://github.com/TheHive-Project/TheHive) (alerts) on selected tags
+* Extracted and decoded files can be searched by date range, type of file (mime-type) and encoding discovered
+* Graph relationships between decoded file (hashes)

 Installation
 ------------